TwoResearch/sutra-whitepaper/README.md

 ### SUTRA's Dual Transformer Architecture

 SUTRA is a novel multilingual large language model architecture that is trained by decoupling concept learning from language learning.
-The input is processed through a multilingual concept encoder, followed by the concept model and finally through a multilingual concept decoder to generate the output response.
+The input is processed through a multilingual concept encoder,followed by the concept model and finally through a multilingual concept decoder to generate the output response.

 ![SUTRA Dual Transformer Architecture](images/inference_pass.png)